CYLphysics/CYLphysics.github.io/_pages/about.md

 corresponding motions, in terms of the initial radius of the orbital motion and the strength of the perturbation.
 The comparison has been made with the motion of a neutral particle in the Kerr black hole.

-### Software development internship,  WISTRON NEWEB CORPORATION, Automotive & Industrial Solutions Business Group (2019)
+### Software development internship, Wistron Neweb Corporation, Automotive & Industrial Solutions Business Group (2019)
 * Developed a tool for testing purposes by C++, python, Linux shell.
 Migrate codes from customers to match company’s requirements